 We co-designs projects with our government leaders and community stakeholders that have ambitious yet achievable fellowship goals, and focus on increasing equitable access to high-quality jobs, affordable housing, health care, public safety and educational opportunities.

-FUSE is a national nonprofit that is working to expand social and economic opportunities, especially for communities that have been limited by a history of systemic and institutionalized racism.
+FUSE is dedicated to freeing our country from the social and economic barriers to opportunities that have been perpetuated by a history of systemic and institutionalized racism.

 Our work focuses on issues such as affordable housing and homelessness; workforce training and living-wage jobs; pandemic response and health equity; education reform and digital access; public safety and justice reform; climate resilience and green infrastructure; and more.

-Watch our video to learn more about the history of FUSE.
+Watch the video below to learn more about the history of FUSE.

 Download our 2020 impact report for more details.